pool-party/pull-party-bot/README.md

 -   `@partyName` - syntax for tagging parties implicitly right inside your messages

-    > To enable this function you need to grant admins rights to the bot
+    > To enable this function you need to grant admins rights to the bot \
+    > You will see the suggesting button in case of misspelling

 -   `/party partyName1 partyName2...` - tag the members of existing parties